jschlot/soshBuilder/README.md

 Starting the Selenium server
 -----

-You will always start up a server with:
+You will always start up a test server with:

-    ./node_modules/protractor/webdriver-manager start
+    ./node_modules/.bin/webdriver-manager start

 This will start up a Selenium Server and will output a bunch of info logs.
 Your Protractor test will send requests to this server to control a local browser.